A Posteriori Error Estimation for the p-curl Problem: Introduction

 for some positive material properties $\param$ and $p $ typically between $20$ and $100$.
 The model also includes initial conditions ${\bb u}(0,\cdot) = {\bb u}_0(\cdot)$ and boundary conditions.
 Although the boundary conditions are often imposed indirectly by means of a global current constraint, this work will focus on straightforward, but more restrictive, tangential boundary conditions

 where $\bb n$ is the exterior normal along the boundary.
 For consistency, the initial conditions ${\bb u}_0$ and the source term $\bb f$ must be divergence free.
-The precise assumptions leading to this model can be found in \cite{LafSirWan14} and a description of how the above model relates to other microscopic models can be found in \cite{Cha00}.
+More general boundary conditions were studied by Miranda et al. \cite{MirRodSan08}.
+The precise assumptions leading to this model can be found in \cite{LafSirWan14} and a description of how this macroscopic model relates to microscopic models of superconductivity can be found in \cite{Cha00}.

 There is an obvious analogy between the operator $\nabla \times ( |\nabla \times \bb u |^{p-2} \nabla \times {\bb u})$ of the model \eqref{basic_model} and the $p$-Laplacian, namely $\nabla \cdot ( |\nabla u |^{p-2} \nabla u )$.
 Researchers, Yin \cite{Yin99,Yin02}, as well as Miranda, Rodrigues and Santos \cite{MirRodSan08} have exploited this analogy in order to construct a well-posedness theory for the continuous problem.
-The key parts of that theory is the observation that the $p$-curl is monotone and the domain must have a smooth boundary.
+The key parts of that theory is the observation that the $p$-curl is monotone and the domain must have a smooth $C^{1,1}$ boundary.
 Formal convergence as $p \to \infty$ of the power-law model to the Bean model has also been established in 2D \cite{BarPri00} and in 3D \cite{YinLiZou02}.
 Smoothness of the boundary is an essential constraint coming from the harmonic analysis in $W^{1,p}$ spaces \cite{JerKen95,Mit04,SimSoh92}.

 As far as we know, the theory of convergence of finite element approximation using N\'ed\'elec elements, within the same $W^{1,p}$ framework of Yin, has yet to be established.
-On the other hand, using an electric field formulation of the $p$-curl problem, Slodi\u{c}ka and Jan\'{i}kov\'{a} showed convergence results within $L^2$ spaces for backward Euler semi-discretizations and fully discretizations using linear N\'ed\'elec elements in \cite{Slo06,JanSlo08,JanSlo10}.
-However, their work have only focused on a priori error estimates.
+On the other hand, using an electric field formulation of the $p$-curl problem, Slodi\u{c}ka and Jan\'{i}kov\'{a} showed convergence results within $L^2$ spaces for backward Euler semi-discretizations and fully-discretizations using linear N\'ed\'elec elements in \cite{Slo06,JanSlo08,JanSlo10}.
+However, their work has only focused on a priori error estimates.